Stavrenas/LinearSolver/results.md

 The following results are derived from the solution of Ax = B.

-Fora square 273 \* 273 matrix with double precision elements.
+For a square 273 * 273 matrix with double precision elements.

 For a 1000x1000 matrix we have: